How can I fit in exercise when I work full time, or I have kids, or I work weird hours?

 I get these types of questions a lot!

 I know that sometimes it can be very hard to balance your work, study and/or family with working out and eating healthy.
-Going to the gym and cooking takes time, but it is not impossible.
-You just need some simple fitness tips for busy women that you can implement into your lifestyle from today!
+So here are some simple fitness tips for busy women that you can implement into your daily routine.

 Ladies who travel a lot like me also struggle.
 When your routine is consistently changing, it can be very easy for exercise and healthy eating to take a back step.